 Key Takeaways

 The TIC industry encompasses testing, inspection, and certification services that ensure regulatory compliance across virtually every sector of the global economy.
-With projected CAGR of 4.7% through 2030 (Mordor Intelligence), the TIC market represents one of the most stable and essential service sectors worldwide.
+With projected average growth at a 4.7% CAGR through 2030, the certification market represents one of the most stable and essential service sectors worldwide.

 The TIC industry represents three interconnected but distinct activities forming the foundation of global quality assurance and risk management.
 According to ISO/IEC 17000 standards: